KorobovMS/tornados/README.md

 # Run

-The most simple way to run this kernel is using the Qemu. `-kernel` argument allows you to launch multiboot v1 compatible kernel.
+The simplest way to run this kernel is using the Qemu. `-kernel` argument allows you to launch multiboot 0.6.96 compatible kernel.

 ```console
 qemu-system-i386 -kernel kernel.elf -serial stdio